lmponcio/DocumentsFilter/README.md

 ## Learn to use it

-DocumentsFilter can be use for many different purposes.
+DocumentsFilter can be used for many different purposes.
 One purpose I thought could be useful for is filtering resumes.
 Please see below a video where the script is used for screening a big amount of resumes.

 [![Watch Video](https://img.youtube.com/vi/h8_KjkikC6U/0.jpg)](https://www.youtube.com/watch?v=h8_KjkikC6U)